-Crispy, delicious low carb and keto fried fish are coated with almond flour and cooked in avocado oil.
-No unnecessary carbs, gluten, or trans fats!
+Crispy and delicious low carb and keto fried fish are coated with almond flour and cooked in avocado oil.

 But I like serving fish and seafood, and making her a separate dish (or having her make something herself which is always a sandwich) is getting old.